determinism89/OctaveANN/README.md

 OctaveANN
 ================

-A basic neural network class for Octave suporting stochastic and batch gradient descent.
+A basic neural network class for Octave supporting stochastic or batch gradient descent.

 Originally written for use in the [Kaggle Digit Recognition Challenge](http://www.kaggle.com/c/digit-recognizer).